Resultify/hubspot-cms-lib/README.md

 ## What's inside:

 - Commands
-  - Watch
+  - Watch - watches for changes in files and uploads them to HubSpot
-  - FetchModules
+  - FetchModules - fetches all modules from HubSpot
-  - Fetch
+  - Fetch - fetches all files from HubSpot
-  - Upload
+  - Upload - uploads all files to HubSpot
-  - Build
+  - Build - builds all files (scss, js, css)
-  - Validate
+  - Validate - HubSpot marketplace validation
-  - Lighthouse
+  - Lighthouse - HubSpot lighthouse validation
-  - Fields
+  - Fields - converts module fields.js to fields.json
-  - HubDB upload (TODO)
+  - fetchDb - fetches chosen HubDB tables
-  - HubDB fetch (TODO)
+  - uploadDb - uploads chosen HubDB tables

 - Compilers:
-  - SCSS [sass]
+  - SCSS - SASS
-  - JS [RollupJs]
+  - JS - RollupJs
-  - CSS [PostCSS]
+  - CSS - PostCSS

-- HubSpot
+- Other features:
   - [Custom multi-account authentication](#custom-multi-account-authentication)
-  - Fetch
-  - Upload
-  - Watch
   - [FieldsJs](https://github.com/Resultify/hubspot-fields-js)
-  - Marketplace validation
-  - Lighthouse
-  - HubDB (TODO)
+  - Watch process combines `SCSS`, `PostCSS`, and `Rolup.js` compilers with the Hubspot watch and Upload process.

 ## Instal
 This library should be a part of HubSpot Theme as an NPM dependency